Current Undergraduate Students

-- NSERC Undergraduate Science Research Award (NSERC-USRA): a research-work term in a research a lab.
-The deadline to apply for the 2014 NSERC USRA program is Friday, February 1, 2014.
+- NSERC Undergraduate Student Research Award (NSERC-USRA): a research-work term in a research a lab.
+The deadline to apply for the 2015 NSERC USRA program is Friday, January 30, 2015.

 - Faculty of Science Undergraduate Research Award (SURA): a research-work term in a research lab.
-The deadline to apply for a SURA is Friday, February 15, 2014.
+The deadline to apply for a SURA is February 15 of each year.